t0bes1/bootx/README.md

 + #### About Section

-    - gives 3 compelling key reasons why a consumer would want to use the company.
+    - Gives 3 compelling key reasons why a consumer would want to use the company.

     ---
 + #### Top Boots Section